 You can also pick up more adventurous items there like printed dresses or utility jumpsuits.
 We're also big fans of its small but mighty shoe edit.

-These days, it seems that if I spot a simple sundress on Instagram that I really want to buy, it's from Mr. Larkin—a brand and store founded by Casey Larkin and based out of both Copenhagen and Houston.
+These days, it seems that if I spot a simple sundress on Instagram that I really want to buy, it's from Mr. Larkin—a brand and store founded by Casey Blond and shipping out of Copenhagen.
 The range's understated cotton styles are timeless and perhaps a bit more fitted and feminine than what you'll find at COS.

 COS's leather goods are really quite spectacular—have you ever checked them out?
-We like them because they're ultra-plain but always a bit strange (like sandals with a sculptural mini heel or a bag rendered in an odd tubular shape).
-Following this kind of formula for arm candy is the small Spanish label Vacare.
-It currently only offers this one geometric style, but it comes in many different colours and finishes.
+We like them because they're ultra plain but always a bit strange (like sandals with a sculptural mini heel or a bag rendered in an odd tubular shape).
+Following this kind of formula for arm candy is the Italian label Neous.
+My current favourite style is the pleated Neptune bag.